-I'll send you their best regards, but in particularSerg.
-Merrick, Hoffa, Handon |the baby|, & Corp.
+I'll send you their best regards, but in particular Sergt.
+Merrick, Hoffa, Handon /the baby/, & Corp.
 Greene.

-I hope you will write to me often and in bringing any letter to a close I address you that I can.
+I hope you will write to me often and in bringing my letter to a close I address you that I remain your true friend